 This year marks 22 years since 6-year-old beauty queen JonBenét Ramsey was found murdered in her family home, and the cold case is still just as captivating as it was in December 1996.
 JonBenét's father, John, was the one who found her body on Christmas Day in the basement of their Boulder, CO, home roughly eight hours after her parents reported her missing after they found a ransom note.
 An autopsy of JonBenét's body later revealed that she was struck in the head and strangled to death.

-Because the 20-year anniversary just passed, interest in the case is once again picking up steam.
-A number of TV specials aired, including The Killing of JonBenét: The Truth Uncovered, JonBenét: An American Murder Mystery, The Case Of: JonBenét Ramsey, and Who Killed JonBenét?.
-Netflix has picked up a documentary called Casting JonBenét, which will premiere at the Sundance Film Festival.
+Because the 20-year anniversary recently passed, interest in the case is once again picking up steam.
+A number of TV specials aired, including The Killing of JonBenét: The Truth Uncovered, JonBenét: An American Murder Mystery, The Case Of: JonBenét Ramsey, and Who Killed JonBenét?
+Netflix picked up a documentary called Casting JonBenét, which is available to stream now.
 Here are six facts about one of the most haunting and heartbreaking murders in recent history:

 1. JonBenét suffered a horrific death.

 The stunning little girl was found wrapped in her white blanket with a nylon cord around her neck, her wrists tied above her head, and duct tape over her mouth.
 Evidence later showed that she was hit over the head with a blunt object, which knocked her unconscious.
 Sometime between 45 minutes to two hours after she was knocked out, she was strangled to death with a piece of cord and the handle from a broken paintbrush.
 Police also later confirmed that she had been sexually assaulted.